reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 }

 ```

+Here we are creating a bean `amazonDynamoDB` and initializing it with the credentials from a [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html).

 ### Creating the Mapping with DynamoDB Table in a Data Class
 Let us now create a DynamoDB table which we will use to store customer records from our application: